 Ipe: High Upfront Costs, Low Long-Term Value

-The high upfront costs coupled with long-term maintenance expenses mean you’ll accrue hefty expenses for your Ipe decking throughout its lifetime.
+The high upfront costs coupled with long-term maintenance expenses mean you’ll the cost of your Ipe decking will continue to grow throughout its lifetime.

-Just take a look at upfront and long-term Ipe decking cost compared with TimberTech AZEK decking to see just how much more Ipe will cost you over time.
+Just take a look at upfront and long-term Ipe decking cost compared with TimberTech Advanced PVC decking to see just how much more Ipe will cost you over time.

-Ipe Decking Cost vs TimberTech AZEK Decking: Upfront Expenses
+Ipe Decking Cost vs TimberTech Advanced PVC Decking: Upfront Expenses

-Ipe Decking Cost vs TimberTech AZEK Decking: 10-Year Expenses
+Ipe Decking Cost vs TimberTech Advanced PVC Decking: 10-Year Expenses

-And not only with your Ipe decking cost you more money, but it’ll also cost you more precious time as you complete these maintenance tasks.
+And not only will your Ipe decking cost you more money, it’ll cost you more precious time as you complete these maintenance tasks.
 Say goodbye to enjoying every weekend on your deck and hello to routine maintenance work.

 TimberTech: Exceptional Long-Term Value